 This way, there is room for it all – you can choose to eat cake and choose to eat veggies, and not feel bad about either choice because you are eating for nourishment, not weight loss.

-If you’re ready to break the chains and finally experience freedom around food and eating, join me for NOURISH – a 3 month personalized intuitive eating program.
+If you’re ready to break the chains and finally experience freedom around food and eating, join me for 1:1 coaching.

 Over the course of 3 months I’ll help you reconnect to your inner nourishment guide, lighten your worry and anxiety around food, and start changing something very simple—the way you eat.